Geography is the study of the world, and how and why changes are taking place within it.

 Physical Geography includes studying earthquakes, volcanoes, coasts, energy, floods, drought, climate change and hurricanes.

 Human Geography includes studying Globalisation, rebranding and redevelopment.
 We also look at Superpowers: USA, North Korea, Russia, China, India.
 Yes - we study Donald Trump and Kim Jong-Un in Human Geography.

-A minimum of five GCSEs with two at grade 6, and three at grade 4.
+A minimum of five GCSEs at grade 4 and above, with at least two at grade 6, and Maths and English at grade 5.

-It is recommended that students have a grade 6 GCSE in Geography and ideally a minimum G-score of 6.3.
+It is recommended that students have a grade 6 GCSE in Geography.

 Studying Geography can lead to employment across a wide range of sectors including business management, marketing, journalism, advertising, architecture, environmental conservation, research, town planning, government, the media and many more.

 Unit 1: Dynamic Landscapes:

 - Tectonic Processes and Hazards